 - Access to Specialist Anaesthetists and practitioners from other disciplines who are also registered by the Medical Board of Australia or the Medical Council of New Zealand as specialists in their specific fields.

-Whilst I can fully understand the lure of cost being the main decision driver for a person in many aspects of their life, this should not be one of them.
+Whilst I can fully understand the lure of the cost being the main decision driver for a person in many aspects of their life, this should not be one of them.
 Compromising on the quality of a potential outcome due to price sees patients left with disappointing results, ugly scars, and infections or in the worst case scenarios, life-threatening situations at the hands of unscrupulous providers who should have never picked up a scalpel in the first place.

 To ensure you are in safe hands visit our ASAPS member portal to find your surgeon today.